saikumargudelly/naarad/backend/TEST_SUITE_SUMMARY.md

-# Naarad AI Assistant - Comprehensive Test Suite Summary
+# Naarad AI Assistant - Test Suite Summary

 ## 🎯 Overview

-I have analyzed your entire Naarad AI Assistant project and created a comprehensive test suite that covers all aspects of your backend system.
-This test suite ensures that your APIs are working correctly, configurations are properly set up, and all integrations are functioning as expected.
+This document provides an overview of the current test structure for the Naarad AI Assistant project.
+The test suite ensures that your APIs are working correctly, configurations are properly set up, and all integrations are functioning as expected.

-## 📁 Files Created
+## 📁 Current Test Structure

 ### 1. `env.example` - Environment Configuration Template
 **Purpose**: Complete environment configuration template with all required variables